mantorok1/homebridge-omnilink-platform/README.md

 ## Known Limitations
 * I've only been able to test this plugin using my own system.
 I can't guarantee it will work on others.
-* Thermostats & Access Controls were not able to be tested as my system doesn't have any.
+* Thermostats, Access Controls & Auxiliary Sensors were not able to be tested as my system doesn't have any.
 If you encounter any bugs please raise an issue on GitHub and I'll attempt to fix it ASAP.
 * This plugin only supports a subset of the functionality provided by the Omni-Link II protocol.
 If there's specific functionality you'd like to see included with this plugin please raise an issue on GitHub and I'll see what I can do.
 I may need you to assist with beta testing though.
+* There is a limit of 149 HomeKit accessories on a single Bridge which includes those from other plugins.
+If you have a lot of accessories it is recommended that you run this plugin in a [Child Bridge](https://github.com/homebridge/homebridge/wiki/Child-Bridges).